ECU's School of Medical Sciences is home to top quality teaching and research in medical, biomedical and paramedical science.

 The School of Medical Sciences, in conjunction with the ECU Health Simulation Centre, has developed simulation-based resources to enhance clinical learning practices for undergraduate Paramedical students.

-Our science laboratories are equipped to train students in the areas of microbiology, genetics, histology and biochemistry.
+Our science laboratories are equipped to train Biomedical and Medical Science students in many areas, including anatomy, microbiology, genetics, histology, physiology and biochemistry.

-Here you'll have access to microbiology equipment for the isolation, purification and identification of microbiological organisms, and for the extraction, purification and amplification of DNA.
+Here you'll have access to microbiology equipment for the isolation and identification of microbiological organisms, and for the extraction, purification and amplification of DNA.

-We also have facilities for electrophoresis, fluorescence microscopy and digital imaging, and a fully-equipped histology laboratory.
+We also have facilities for fluorescence microscopy and digital imaging, as well as a fully-equipped histology laboratory.

 Biomedical Science student, Rebecca Flunder talks about the best things she has experienced studying at ECU, including the practical, industry-relevant approach taken by her lecturers and the great teacher support she has received along the way.